 While most people do not consider painting over them, if you already have old paint or want to redo the old piece, I recommend using olive oil for paint removal on your luxurious stainless steel or copper bathtub.

-- Apply a generous amount of olive oil evenly on the surface with paper towels or rags and let it sit for about half an hour to loosen the paint.
+- Apply a generous amount of olive oil evenly on your steel bathtub surface with paper towels or rags and let it sit for about half an hour to loosen the paint.

-- Wet a rag with mineral spirits and rub the stain for one minute, then use a clean rag to wipe away the loosened paint that has remained.
+- Wet another clean rag with mineral spirits and rub the leftover stains for one minute, then wipe away the loosened paint that has remained using a clean rag.

-Fiberglass tubs are typically coated with epoxy paint, and removing these paints from the fiberglass tub’s surface is relatively easy.
+Fiberglass tubs are typically coated with epoxy paint, and removing these paints from the surface is relatively easy.

 The first step is always to clean the bathtub with dish soap and a mildly abrasive sponge to remove any dirt or grime build-up over time.

-After that, you need to use a mild paint removal solution to remove the epoxy paint.
+After that, you must use a mild paint removal paste (vinegar with baking soda) to remove the epoxy paint.

 - Mix baking soda and vinegar to form a thick paste.

 - Spread this paste over the area, and let it sit for about thirty minutes.